also HPC Cluster one MS HPC Pack and use

 Click the Next button.

-This is about the license, so agree and click the Next button.
+It contains information about the license; agree and click the Next button.

 Click the Install button.

-The client installation is completed in a very short time.
-After installation is complete, run the Job Manager.
+The client installs in a very short time.
+Once installation is complete, launch the Job Manager.

-Run it, and if you are asked to set up the head node, select the head node, just like when installing compute nodes.
-The HPC Job Manager is almost identical to the HPC Cluster Manager.
-By allowing users to access the login node and only allowing administrators to access the head node, you can manage permissions more finely.
+Run it and, when prompted to set the head node, select the head node just as you would when installing a compute node.
+HPC Job Manager works almost the same way as HPC Cluster Manager.
+By allowing users to connect to the login node and restricting head node configuration to administrators, you can manage permissions finely.

-For HPC users familiar with Linux, one of the inconveniences of Windows is the terminal environment.
-However, Windows also has a shell environment called PowerShell, and it is possible to use SSH.
-However, since SSH is not a default service in Windows, you need to install it as follows.
+For HPC users accustomed to Linux, the inconvenient aspect of Windows is the terminal environment.
+However, Windows also provides the PowerShell shell environment, and using SSH is possible.
+Note that SSH is not a default service on Windows, so the installation process described below is required.

-Open the Windows PowerShell and run the following commands.
-These commands add the OpenSSH execution path to the PATH environment variable.
+Open Windows PowerShell and run the following commands.
+These commands add the OpenSSH executable path to the PATH environment variable.

 $env:Path="$env:Path;C:\Program